Director: Rahul Riji Nair

 Rahul Riji Nair’s directorial debut, Ottamuri Velicham, was a dark indie drama on marital rape, set in a realistic environment with minimal embellishments.
 Its script and performances were powerful.
 While it bagged the Kerala State Film Award in the Best Feature Film section and three other categories, it hasn’t yet come to theaters.
 In the interviews that followed, Rahul opened up about his commercial cinema ambitions, and revealed that Ottamuri Velicham was more of a stepping stone to the industry than his manifesto.

 Dakini, Riji Nair’s second feature film, has no superstar cast or a mainstream male hero, but four senior citizens – women – who live in the same apartment complex, and meet up every evening for a game of cards or a glass of wine.
 The film, a comedy, starts off from scenes that showcase their camaraderie, and soon moves into the territory of adventure-drama.
+They drive to Ooty in an SUV, dance at a local bar, and take on a dreaded don who is believed to have supernatural powers.

 The best moments in the film happen in its initial parts.
 The scenes inside the apartment complex show the women for what they are – friends living like one big family.
 One of them has a son who lives in the USA with his family.
 The guy rings up the mother every day, but the coldness in their conversation (caused by years of living apart) is evident.
 Another one, Rosemary, a former theater artiste, loves to speak melodramatic lines, and this makes her a butt of her friends’ jokes.
 The women’s relationship with Kuttappi (Aju Varghese), their favourite sidekick and errand boy, is endearing.